 My family first tasted this rich, classic lasagna at a friend's home on Christmas Eve.
 We were so impressed that it became our own holiday tradition as well.
 I also prepare it other times of the year.
 It's requested often by my sister's Italian in-laws—I consider that the highest compliment! —Lorri Foockle, Granville, Illinois

-Shrimp Scampi looks like you fussed, but it’s a snap to prepare.
+This shrimp scampi recipe looks like you fussed, but it’s easy to prepare.
 Lemon and herbs enhance the shrimp, and bread crumbs add a pleasing crunch.
 Served over pasta, this main dish is pretty enough for company. —Lori Packer, Omaha, Nebraska

 Dijon, Parmesan and a hint of horseradish give this toasty fish from Scott Schmidtke of Chicago, Illinois lots of flavor.
 The preparation is so easy, it takes just 5 to 7 minutes to get 4 servings ready for the oven.